mikko-apo/ki-repo/docs/ki_commands.md

 "ki version-status" sets status values to versions and sets status value order to component.

-Status order is used to determine which statuses match version queries:
+Status value order is used to determine which statuses match version queries:

     my/component:maturity>alpha